smhurf/lewagon_challenges/03-Maths/02-Statistics-Probabilities/Optional-Bayes-Theorem/README.md

 ## Bayes Theorem - a manual proof

-In thise exercise, we have a dataset of 'Weather' conditions (Rain, Sunny, Overcast), and corresponding ‘Play’ conditions (Yes or No), suggesting whether or not a sport should be played based on weather conditions.
+In this challenge, we have a dataset of 'Weather' conditions (Rain, Sunny, Overcast), and their corresponding ‘Play’ conditions (Yes or No), suggesting whether or not a sport should be played based on the weather conditions.

 ```python
 weather_data= ['Sunny','Overcast','Rainy','Sunny','Sunny','Overcast','Rainy','Rainy','Sunny',
 'Rainy','Sunny','Overcast','Overcast','Rainy']
 play_data   =['No','Yes','Yes','Yes','Yes','Yes','No','No','Yes','Yes','No','Yes','Yes','No']
 ```
-Where the index i in `weather` correspond to the index i in `play`.
-For example, the 2nd game, the weather was 'Overcast' and the game was played.
+Where the index `i` in `weather` corresponds to the index `i` in `play`.
+For example, for the 2nd game, the weather was 'Overcast' and the game was played.

 Our goal is to understand the probability of playing a match or not.

-More precisely compute the probability **P(play|weather)** to be able to anticipate if a new match will be allowed to take place tomorrow given a new weather condition.
+More precisely compute the probability **P(play|weather)** to be able to anticipate if a new match will be allowed to take place on the next day given a new weather condition.

 By doing so, we will also demonstrate the **Bayes Theorem** by counting ourselves each of these 4 probabilities: